 JavaConverters

-require us to explicitly specify what needs to be converted explicitly, using asScala
+needs to be converted explicitly, using asScala

 , asJava

-or one of the other methods:
+or one of the other

 import scala.collection.JavaConverters._

-javaService.handleMessages(javaService.generateMessages(3).asScala) scalaService.
+javaService.handleMessages(javaService.generateMessages(3).asScala) scalaService

 What is the reason to have two classes providing similar functionality?
-I think the JavaConversions
+I

 gives you more simplicity.
-But the JavaConverters
+But the

 gives you more control.
-You can handle what’s going on, what type do you pass to a Java code.
+You can handle what’s going on, what

 Now, let’s try this: